 Welcome to the Medicare Health Outcomes Survey (HOS) Website

 Each year a random sample of people with Medicare is drawn and surveyed from each participating Medicare Advantage Organization (MAO) that has a minimum of 500 enrollees (i.e., a survey is administered to a different baseline cohort, or group, each year).
 Two years later, the baseline respondents are surveyed again (i.e., follow up measurement).
 Cohort 1 was surveyed in 1998 and was resurveyed in 2000.
-Cohort 2 was surveyed in 1999 and was resurveyed in 2001, and so on.
-During the most recent HOS administration (2021 Round 24), Cohort 24 was surveyed and Cohort 22 was resurveyed using HOS 3.0.
-For data collection years 1998-2006, the MAO sample size was one thousand.
-Effective 2007, the MAO sample size was increased to twelve hundred.
-Since 2019, MAOs can request a survey sample larger than the standard sample of 1,200.
+During the most recent HOS administration (2023 Round 26), Cohort 26 was surveyed and Cohort 24 was resurveyed using HOS 3.0.
+For data collection years 1998-2006, the standard MAO baseline sample size was one thousand.
+In 2007, the standard sample size was increased to twelve hundred.
+Since 2019, MAOs can request oversampling if the contract's enrollment permits a sample size larger than the standard sample of 1,200.

 What's New on the Medicare HOS

 - HOS Quality Assurance Guidelines and Technical Specifications (QAG).
-The HOS 2022 QAG is now available.
+The HOS 2023 QAG is now available.
 The publication details the requirements, protocols, and procedures for the HOS survey administration.
-The HOS QAG is available under the Survey Administration section and the Methodology section.
+The HOS QAG is available under the Survey Administration and Methodology sections.

 |Privacy | Contact Us | FAQs | Glossary | Program Partners|